mscarey/AuthoritySpoke/readme.md

 $ pip install authorityspoke
 ```

-AuthoritySpoke is tested on Python 3.7 and is not yet working on Python 3.8.
+AuthoritySpoke runs on Python versions 3.7 and up.

 ## Trying it Out